 Select a dateBack

 Welcome back to The Auckland Project

-Browse the options below, before ordering your tickets
+Browse the options below, before booking your tickets

 Castle and Curtilage

-Experience the grandeur of the Throne Room and the warm elegance of the Long Dining Room in the Castle, home to Francisco de Zurbarán’s impressive series of paintings Jacob and his Twelve Sons, before viewing a new exhibition, Beauty in the Everyday: Dutch and Flemish Masters at Auckland Castle, which will be on display in the Bishop Trevor Gallery.
+Experience the grandeur of the Throne Room and the warm elegance of the Long Dining Room in the Castle, home to Francisco de Zurbarán’s impressive series of paintings Jacob and his Twelve Sons, as well as viewing a new exhibition, Beauty in the Everyday: Dutch and Flemish Masters at Auckland Castle, which will be on display in the Bishop Trevor Gallery.

 Detail from Jan Steen, Villagers Merrymaking Outside an Inn, 1652, Oil on canvas.
 Courtesy of The Bowes Museum, Barnard Castle.

 Our team is waiting to welcome you back to the Mining Art Gallery, in the heart of Bishop Auckland's Market Place.
 View the renowned Gemini Collection of Mining Art, which includes works by prominent local artists such as Tom McGuinness and Norman Cornish, and learn more about the impact of mining on the communities of south west Durham.